-To publish, you must have a user on the npm registry.
+To publish, you must be a user on the npm registry.
 If you don't have one, create it with npm adduser.
 If you created one on the site, use npm login to store the credentials on the client.

 npm config ls to ensure that the credentials are stored on your client.
 Check that it has been added to the registry by going to https://npmjs.com/~ npm publish to publish the package.